-Snacks served during the school day make a positive contribution to children's diets and health, with an emphasis on serving fruits and vegetables as the primary snacks and water as the primary beverage.
-When students are on a off grounds trips they are encouraged to make healthy food choices and may be restricted in their choices due to health concerns.
-A registered dietitian will assess if and when to offer snacks based on timing of school meals, children's nutritional needs, children's ages, and other considerations.
-The dietitian will disseminate a list of healthful snack items to teachers and residential program personnel, and this information is made available to parents and guardians as needed.
+- Snacks served during the school day make a positive contribution to children's diets and health, with an emphasis on serving fruits and vegetables as the primary snacks and water as the primary beverage. - When students are on off grounds trips they are encouraged to make healthy food choices and may be restricted in their choices due to health concerns. - A registered dietitian will assess if/when to offer snacks based on timing of school meals, children's nutritional needs, children's ages, and other considerations.